Amir Makhoul 311.

 Lawyer: 'Hizbullah spy' only questioned on his politics

-admitted to, and was convicted of, contact with a foreign agent, aiding
+admitted to, and was charged with, contact with a foreign agent, aiding

 an enemy in war, and espionage - all stemming from his activities and